MONESHGOMO/MONESHGOMO/README.md

 - 🖥️ **to : Technology**
 -  🔭 I’m currently in my 2nd year, pursuing a degree in Information Technology.
 - 🌱 I’m currently learning DSA
-- 👯 I’m looking to collaborate on  software development
+- 👯 I’m looking to collaborate on  Backend development & Devops
 - 🤔 I’m looking for help with internship in Startups & Tech Gaints
-- 🧿 I am eager to discover and learn new things.
-- 😊 Curious to know more about me  👉🏽 [🌐](https://monesh-gomo.web.app/)
+- 😊 Curious to know more about me
   <p >
   <a href="https://www.linkedin.com/in/moneshgomo/" target="_blank">
     <img src="https://skillicons.dev/icons?i=linkedin&theme=dark" alt="LinkedIn"/>